Pungyeon/clean-go-article/proposal.md

 ### Variable Scope
 // TODO : the sentence below is now out of place.

 Another nice side-effect of writing smaller functions.
 Is that it can typically eliminate using longer lasting mutable variables.
-Writing code with global variables, at least at a higher level, is a pratice of the past, it doesn't belong in clean code.
+Writing code with global variables, is a pratice of the past, it doesn't belong in clean code.
 Now, why is that?
 Well, the problem with using global variables is that we make it very difficult for programmers to understand the current state of a variable.
-If this variable is global and mutable, then, by definition, it's value can be changed by any other code in the codebase.
+If a variable is global and mutable, then, by definition, it's value can be changed by any part of the codebase.
 At no point can you guarantee that this variable is going to be a specific value...
 This is a headache for everyone.
-But let's, look at a short example of how even larger scoped (not global) variables can cause problems.
-This is taken from an article named: [`Golang scope issue - A feature bug: Shadow Variables`](https://idiallo.com/blog/golang-scopes):
+This is yet another example of a trivial problem, which is exasterbate, when the codebase expands.
+Let's, look at a short example of how even larger scoped (not global) variables can cause problems.

+Larger scoped variables, also introduce the issue of variable shadowing as shown int he code taken from an article named: [`Golang scope issue - A feature bug: Shadow Variables`](https://idiallo.com/blog/golang-scopes):

 ```go
 func doComplex() (string, error) {